Emotional Distress: Signs, Causes & When to Get Help

 Physical Health Consequence

-Experiencing can influence your physical health in numerous ways.
+Experiencing psychological distress can influence your physical health in numerous ways.
 It can weaken your immunity, making you more susceptible to illnesses, and it can cause chronic conditions like heart disease and high blood pressure.
-It can also cause sleep disturbance, constant headaches, stomach aches, etc.
+It can also cause sleep disturbance, constant headaches, and stomach aches.
+Prolonged emotional distress keeps cortisol elevated, which over time can weaken immune function, disrupt sleep architecture, and raise cardiovascular risk.

 Mental Health And Well-Being